systematic-magic/aop/front matter.rst

 	+  :sample:`F. MiddleName LastName` (F. is an initial of first name)
 	+  :sample:`F. MiddleName MiddleName LastName` (F. is initial of first name and there can any number of middle names)

-Please note that last names can be compound, can have prepositions, suffixes, prefixes or be mononyms.
+Please note that last names can be compound, can have prepositions, suffixes, prefixes or be :ref:`mononyms<mononym>`.
 For example:

 	- Compound last names: :sample:`Garcia-Closas, Gomez Jimenez`
 	- Last name related prepositions: :sample:`Van den Brandt, van der Ent`